1956 Army Cadets football team

-The 1956 Army Cadets football team represented the United States Military Academy in the 1956 NCAA University Division football season.
+The 1956 Army Cadets football team represented the United States Military Academy in the 1956 college football season.
 In their 16th year under head coach Earl Blaik, the Cadets compiled a 5–3–1 record and outscored all opponents by a combined total of 223 to 153.
 In the annual Army–Navy Game, the Cadets tied the Midshipmen by a 7 to 7 score.
 The Cadets also lost to Michigan, Syracuse, and Pittsburgh.

 Army guard Stan Slater was honored by the United Press as a third-team player on the 1956 College Football All-America Team.